James-KAY1/Challenge_2_-Loan_Qualitfer_Application/README.md

 **Please note, the folders below and their usage:**

- > "data" Folder:
+ > `data` Folder:

 Contains the Bank loan list - "daily_rate_sheet.csv" and this is where the new qualifying loans csv file will be saved.

->"qualifer" Folder:
+>`qualifer` Folder:

-filters - sub folder where the filtering functions (filters for bank loans) are saved for usage in the main app.py file.
+`filters` - sub folder where the filtering functions (filters for bank loans) are saved for usage in the main app.py file.

-utils - sub folders where the utility functions and financial functions (debt ratio, loan to value ratio etc) are saved for usage in the main app.py file.
+`utils` - sub folders where the utility functions and financial functions (debt ratio, loan to value ratio etc) are saved for usage in the main app.py file.